Tuesday, October 7, 2025

 1.1.
 Capitalism where people are also commodities

 1.2.
-To the world of authenticity and content game
+To the world of authenticity and essence

 2. Anyone could be a writer/artist. page42